Buying MV Parts & Equipment

 The eBay on line auction has become one of the most active and easiest to use ways to buy and sell Military Vehicle parts.
 As you can see from the live auction list above left, many hard to find parts can be found there.
 It is also a quick way to determine current prices and generally to see what is going on in the parts market -- what's rare, what's common, etc.

-Direct sales by the U.S. Government are now conducted through the website of Government Liquidation.com.
+Direct sales by the U.S. Government are now conducted through the websites of two auction companies contracted by the US Government.
+These are Government Liquidation.com and GovPlaneet.com.
 MV parts are on sale all the time, but you will have to check carefully to make sure the part numbers are correct for what you are looking for.
-You also have to buy in lots assembled by Government Liquidation.com which may include other things that do not interest you.
+You also have to buy in lots assembled by the auction company which may include other things that do not interest you or quantities that are too big.
 For example, the steering wheel in the top photo was part of a big mix of "stuff" that had to be purchased all at once or not at all.
 On the other hand, some lots go very cheaply so you can take what you want and put the rest on eBay.
-The Government Liquidation.com tells you how to buy from them.
 Check out the Olive-Drab page on Government Auctions of military vehicles for more information.

 Parts and Equipment Suppliers

 Original military parts packaging includes the National Stock Number (NSN), description, contract numbers and other identifying information.
 The exact format depends on when the part was made and other factors.